smartcontractkit/documentation/docs/Data Provider Nodes/google-weather.md

 # Create your Chainlinked contract

 Import `ChainlinkClient.sol` into your contract so you can inherit the `ChainlinkClient` behavior.
-Below is a sample that can call the hail, rain, and average temperature jobs.
+Below is a sample that can call the hail, rain, and average temperature jobs to fetch weather data from Bergen, Norway.

 ```solidity
 // SPDX-License-Identifier: MIT